muggy8/require-once/README.md

 MIT = free for all yay?

 ## Changelog:

+#### 0.2.2
+Fixed a bug that caused loaded scripts to be evaluated multiple times when the same script is required by multiple sources.

 #### 0.2.1
 recursive asset load beings when the code is called and recursive resolution begins when doc loaded or asset loaded which ever happens first